apache/apisix/docs/en/latest/getting-started.md

 ## Install Apache APISIX

-The APISIX can be easily installed and started with the quickstart script.
+APISIX can be easily installed and started with the quickstart script.

 ```sh
 curl -sL https://run.api7.ai/apisix/quickstart | sh